How to add a feedback form to a static website without a backend.

 - one challenge cannot be reused;

-- the verification should occur on the server;
+- the verification must occur on the server;

 - the answer cannot be trusted solely to frontend code.